 - organize our business efficiently, create your basic donor profile, secure required consents to enable the distribution of the gametes and establish our presence as a tissue establishment, for example, by making content available on social media for users who have chosen to follow us or cooperating with other company members of the Cryos Group.

-This relates to the collection of the gametes and the processing of the information you provide through the initial donor application form or on the phone to our staff, and to the processing inherent in creating your extended profile, sending you communications to inform you about the outcome of the examination of your donor application or if applicable, regarding our activities, services and/or events.
+This relates to the collection of the gametes and the processing of the information you provide through the initial donor application form or on the phone to our staff, and to the processing inherent in creating your extended donor profile, sending you communications to inform you about the outcome of the examination of your donor application or if applicable, regarding our activities, services and/or events.
+It also applies in case you agree to donate egg or blood samples for research purposes, such as the carrying out of studies of the levels of anti-Müllerian hormone in women.

 We use your sensitive or special category personal data, such as data relating to your health, ethnicity or sex life, lawfully, for the above purposes, additionally in accordance with,

-- Article 9(2)(i), i.e., on the ground that processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices, on the basis of Union or Member State law.
-This legal condition applies to the processing of your sensitive data, such as data relating to health provided in the context of assessing your suitability as a donor and/or approving and registering you as one through the aforementioned questionnaires and forms as well as blood and urine samples and the results produced out of their testing and collecting and storing the gametes.
+- Article 9(2)(h), i.e., on the ground that processing is necessary for the purposes of preventive or occupational medicine, the provision of health or social care or treatment or the management of health or social care systems and services.
+This legal ground applies to the processing of your sensitive data, such as data relating to health provided in the context of assessing your suitability as a donor and/or approving and registering you as one through the aforementioned questionnaires and forms as well as blood and urine samples and the results produced out of their testing and collecting and storing the gametes.
 It also applies to the processing of your biometric data in order to accurately verify your identity at donation.
 More specifically, your sensitive or special category personal information is used to ensure your suitability as a donor, verify your identity at donation and ultimately high standards of health, quality and safety of the egg, investigation and reporting of undesirable events relating to the health and safety of the gametes, keeping of donor files and registers as required by law, mainly the Standards of Quality and Safety (donation, procurement, testing, processing, preservation, storage and distribution) of Human Tissues, Cells and Derivative Products Law of 2007 (Law 187(I)/2007), mainly Sections 28, 31, 35-38, 39 and the Appendixes referred to therein and the Regulations issued in the context of said Laws namely Regulation 438 / 2008 Annex I, Part E, Annex V, Articles 6 και 7 και Annex III & IV, as well as the Medically Assisted Human Reproduction Law of 2015, Law 69(I) of 2015, mainly Sections 33 and 35.
-After your gametes are used in IVF, the retention of your data is only based on Article 6(1)(c) & Article 9(2)(i) and not consent.
+After your gametes are used in IVF, the retention of your data is only based on Article 6(1)(c) & Article 9(2)(h) and not consent.

 - Article 9(2)(f), i.e., where necessary for the exercising, defending and pursuing of legal claims if a relevant dispute arises.